 Depending on how many people were invited to the dinner, you can try your best to avoid a confrontational family member by choosing to sit at the opposite end of the table.
 Try to choose a spot in the room further from that person so you don’t have to engage in the conversation if they take it to a political place.
 Once you sit down for the meal, try to have buffer seats between you and choose another family member you feel comfortable talking to as your conversation partner for the evening.

 If the divisive individual catches your eye and starts to make conversation, it’s the perfect time to excuse yourself to refresh your glass of wine or conveniently use the restroom.
-When you walk away, you get the chance to recenter yourself and hopefully give the conversation time to dissipate.
+When you walk away, you can recenter yourself and hopefully give the conversation time to dissipate.

 When you’re asked a direct question you feel uncomfortable answering, politely decline, and use this opportunity while you’re in control of the conversation to ask a different question of the table.
 Safe questions or topics to change to include: